LeKoYa/gridfinity-basket-openscad/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An openscad script for baskets with a gridfinity base on the inside.
+An openscad script for stackable baskets with a gridfinity base on the inside.
 Includes many customization options.

 The model and various example baskets are also available on makerworld/printables.
-The site on makerworld also supports the parametric model maker to easily create baskets with different options.
+The site on makerworld also supports the parametric model maker to easily create baskets with different options directly on the site.

 [Makerworld site](site)